The man who kept Yugoslavia together

-The grave is within a larger compound – called a museum (with nominal entrance fee) – and the other main building is a long exhibition hall showing the presents given to Tito during his leadership.
+The grave is within a larger compound – called the Museum of Yugoslave History (with nominal entrance fee) – and the other main building is a long exhibition hall showing the presents given to Tito during his leadership.
 Sadly it has nothing quite as tacky as the stuffed upright alligator holding a tray of drinks that I once saw at a similar gift room in North Korea.
 Like the grave, this is tastefully done and uses the presents to showcase foreign cultures.

 The number of gifts is telling, though.
 It demonstrates how Marshal Josip Broz Tito kept Yugoslavia strong externally and internally.
 He promoted the unity of the six main Yugoslav nations and they lived relatively peacefully together.
 By keeping his own house in order, he was able to deal internationally from a position of respect.

 Nothing would have happened to threaten the peaceful coexistence of the nations of Yugoslavia during his leadership and life – both of which ended on the same day.
 It was not until his Presidency was over that tensions began to appear and the current makeup of the Balkans began to take shape.